At the Grape Harvest Festival in central Chile, a peasant couple crushes grapes underfoot to celebrate the wonder of Chilean wine.

 And then there are the Fiestas Patrias, Chile's annual national celebration of the independence from the Spanish crown.
 (September 18th).
 The date is commemorated to the rhythm of the national dance, the cueca, and celebrated with red wine, grape cider and savory salt pies called empanadas.
 Hundreds of thousands of people throughout Chile take part, and tourists visit from all over the world.

-Fiesta Tapati on Easter Island (Rapa Nui)
+Tapati Party on Easter Island (Rapa Nui)

 On the mystical land of Easter Island, the February Fiesta Tapati sees painted bodies become art.
 A queen is chosen for the festival among the youngsters, who compete for their honor in swimming and canoeing competitions using small boats and rafts made of totora reeds.
 The teams prepare traditional costumes, songs and dances, and share the stories of myths and legends through oral narrations.
 Body painting, called Takona, is the festival's chief characteristic, where the islanders paint their bodies with symbols of their mythic origins using natural pigments.
 Physical skill is also put to the test in the Haka Pei competition, in which the most daring young men hurl themselves at great speed down a mountain, tobogganing over banana tree trunks.